linnabrown/run_dbcan/README.md

 	uniInput - The unified input file for the rest of the tools (created by prodigal if a nucleotide sequence was used)

-	eCAMI.out - the output from the eCAMI run
+	dbsub.out - the output from the dbCAN_sub run

 	diamond.out - the output from the diamond blast